Skip to main content

 Individuals who serve as a non-clinical Committee or Subcommittee Chair, non-clinical Task Force chair or member, as a Deputy or Associate Editor are not in a position to overly influence the conduct or outcome of a decision in their position of service.
 As with any conflict situation, they must still declare a conflict (e.g. “my daughter is employed by a particular Bone-related company,” or “I have $15,000 in stock on a Bone-related company”) but their receipt or holding of such value would not render them ineligible to serve in those positions.

-In contrast, the ASBMR President, Officers, Councilors, Program Chairs, Program Committee members, Professional Practice Committee members, and Editors-in-Chief have considerable responsibility and influence over the decisions they participate in.
+In contrast, the ASBMR President, Officers, Council/Board Members, Program Chairs, Program Committee members, Professional Practice Committee members, and Editors-in-Chief have considerable responsibility and influence over the decisions in which they participate in.
 Accordingly, the presumption is that those individuals cannot qualify for their positions if they or their immediate families, hold or receive more than $15,000 in payments or stock in a Bone-related entity.
-However, as explained below, this is just a presumption, and the ultimate decision is up to the EAC based on the factors explained here.
+However, as explained below, this is just a presumption, and the ultimate decision will be determined by the EAC based on the factors explained here.

 (b) Ownership Value Versus Receipt of Direct Payments.
 The direct receipt of value (cash payments) is viewed as a greater concern than the indirect value (stock ownership).
-ASBMR Leaders and the EAC should view such conflicts more strictly when funds are received directly, which is why Councilors are included as “No” under Conflict #18 and “Yes” under Conflict #17.
-It takes more assurance to overcome the presumption that receipt of $15,000 disqualifies the Leader than to overcome a presumption that holding $15,000 would.
+Conflicts are of greater concern when funds are received directly, which is why Council/Board Members are included as “No” under Conflict #18 and “Yes” under Conflict #17.
+It takes more assurance to overcome the presumption that a Leader is disqualified from receipt of $15,000 in payments versus holding $15,000 in stock.

 (c) Financial Extent of the Conflict.
 The value owned or received ($15,000 vs. $500,000) is a relevant factor when assessing a presumption.
 Greater value creates a greater benefit and potentially more influence over an action or a decision.
 Moreover, it can create an unwanted and unacceptable appearance that a senior ASBMR leader in a position of influence is inclined to favor (or disfavor) a certain bone-related company.

-Another example might be an ASBMR Leader with a dependent child who is paid more than $15,000 per year working as a stock-person at a bone-related Pharma warehouse.
-That falls within Conflict #18.
-But the EAC could see that situation as not constituting a significant enough interest to influence the Leader because nothing that Leader can do will have any real influence in benefitting the Leader’s child.
-In such a situation the EAC could decide to allow the covered ASBMR Leader to serve or to continue to serve with receipt of such value.
-But these factors apply interdependently.
-If significant outside value is received by the Leader’s child (e.g., daughter gets paid $100,000 plus bonuses as a junior Pharma VP), the Leader’s actions at ASBMR could potentially benefit the Leader’s child.
-Even if the Leader’s actions are deemed unlikely to benefit the child (or the child’s employer), the EAC could still determine that there is a serious enough appearance of the conflict to prohibit receipt of the value (or disqualify the Leader’s from service in that ASBMR capacity).
+For example, an ASBMR Leader with immediate family (spouse, domestic partner and dependent children) who is employed as a stock-person at a bone-related Pharma warehouse (which falls within Conflict #19) would not constitute a significant conflict because the Leader would not have the capacity or real incentive to benefit that Pharma entity.
+But if significant value (e.g., $100,000) is received by the Leader’s immediate family, the Leader would have greater incentive and possibly a greater impact to potentially benefit the Leader.
+Even if the Leader’s actions are deemed unlikely to benefit the relative (or their employer), the EAC could still determine that there is a serious enough appearance of the conflict to prohibit receipt of the value (or disqualify the Leader from service in that ASBMR capacity).

 Taken together, all ASBMR leaders must disclose situations in which they own or receive value of more than $15,000 from Corporate Entities.
 ASBMR leaders in such situations will at a minimum be required to recuse themselves from the balance of discussions and decisions.
 But the Leaders whose positions involve the exercise of significant discretion or influence over allocating or withholding assets or benefits of the Society will likely be DISQUALIFIED from holding their positions while owning or receiving more than $15,000 in the Corporate Entities.

->Therefore, except as noted below, the President, Officers, Councilors, Editors-in-Chief, and the Chairs and Members of Clinical Task Forces, the Professional Practice Committee, and the Program Committee are NOT PERMITTED:
+(20) The President, Officers, Council/Board Members, Editors-in-Chief, and the Chairs and Members of Clinical Task Forces, the Professional Practice Committee, and the Program Committee are generally NOT PERMITTED to serve as a Consultant, unless the EAC makes an exception on a case-by-case basis.

-(19) To serve as an expert witness or consultant on a legal case within the scope of the ASBMR mission, particularly product liability cases.
-Any ASBMR Leader with this conflict must seek EAC guidance and approval, based on the following concerns.
+(21) To serve as an expert witness on a legal case an ASBMR Leader with this conflict must seek EAC guidance and approval, based on the following factors.

 It is a direct conflict of interest for the most senior ASBMR Leaders to do business with ASBMR.
 It creates the reality, and certainly also the appearance, that with their influence they have directed or diverted Society assets to their personal benefit.

->Therefore, the President, Officers, and Councilors are NOT PERMITTED:
+> Therefore, the President, Officers, and Council/Board Members are NOT PERMITTED:

-(20) To own, or for their immediate family (spouse and dependent children) to own, any amount of a corporate entity providing direct service (e.g., consulting, IT) to the ASBMR.
+(22) To own, or for their immediate family (spouse, domestic partner and dependent children) to own, any amount of a corporate entity providing direct service (e.g., consulting, IT) to the ASBMR.

 This Conflict of Interest Policy and the Conflict of Interest Chart are intended to give notice and direction as to the situations in which ASBMR Leaders have a conflict and whether and how such conflicts can be resolved.